 – Don’t make rapid transitions when shifting gears as it may cause stalling and pressure the engine.

 – Take enough supervised driving practice before the test.

 |30.
 Poor clutch control||5||As you feel your car begin to move, start releasing the clutch slowly.
 Don’t do it suddenly because that would stall the car.
 Take more practical driving lessons with our instructors at Pierre Paul Driving School to master clutch control.|

 |Whenever you experience a driving emergency, the most important rule is do not panic.
 Here are different types of road emergencies and how to respond to them like a pro.|

-To pass the road test on the first try, you need to learn how to drive under an experienced driving instructor.
-Check out our affordable driving lessons and enroll today to receive the best lessons from New York’s most qualified, patient and understanding instructors.
+To pass the road test on the first try, you must learn to drive under an experienced instructor.
+Check out our affordable driving lessons and enroll today to receive the best lessons from New York’s most qualified, patient, and understanding instructors.